krebsalad/ProjectAbsoluteAccuracy/abb_ros/README.md

     2. edit capture.launch.
 It is recommended to change the default values to your values.
     3. edit calibrate.launch.
 It is recommended to change the default values to your values.
 No need to change the calibration_data.bag this should be inputted as an option.

+- steps to changing calibration configuration
+    1. Create capture_new_config.yaml and calibrate_new_config.yaml with desired configuration in the specific calibration package, in this case fieldlab_cel3_calib package
+    2. Call the newly created files from abb_robot_calibration calibrate and capture launch files
+    3. Create a new URDF with desired links in the robot's support package
+    4. Change collision properties in the SRDF of the robot's moveit configuration to match newly added links
+    5. (Not mandatory)Enable or disable octomap in sensor_manager.launch.xml of the robot moveit configuration depending on the camera that is mounted.
+If mounted -> enable octomap
+    6. Follow 'run the calibration'

-H. run the calibration
+##H. run the calibration
 - manual mode
+    ```
-    1. roslaunch abb_robot_calibration capture.launch output_file_ext:=xtension1
+    roslaunch abb_robot_calibration capture.launch output_file_ext:=xtension1
+    ```
-    2. add some the options specifying the robot_ip, calibration configuration and manual being true if you did not change the default values.
+    1. add some the options specifying the robot_ip, calibration configuration and manual being true if you did not change the default values.
-    3. a new x-terminal will pop-up.
+    2. a new x-terminal will pop-up.
 This terminal will output the calibration routine.
 Simply move the robot and press enter after its on the new pose.
-    4. when your done capturing samples, type exit in the x-terminal.
+    3. when your done capturing samples, type exit in the x-terminal.
 Your files will be saved in /tmp/calibrated_urdf_xtension1.urdf and /tmp/abb_robot_calibration/calibration_data_xtension1.yaml
-    5. run calibrate.launch with option of the name of the calibration_data outputted.
+    4. run calibrate.launch with option of the name of the calibration_data outputted.
-    6. roslaunch abb_robot_calibration calibrate.launch calibration_data:=calibration_data_xtension1.yaml.
+    5. roslaunch abb_robot_calibration calibrate.launch calibration_data:=calibration_data_xtension1.yaml.
 This will edit the calibrated urdf with offsets in /tmp/

 - auto mode
     1. To do this you need a poses bag file.
 This can be generated with a script